 Pulling Together a Strong Crew

-Having the right team in place from the start, or “crew” in the case of the AEM Pilot, is essential to the success of any district initiative, including accessibility.
+Having the right team in place from the start, or “crew” in the case of the AEM Pilot, is essential to the success of any state education or district initiative, including accessibility.
 As you think about who should be a part of your accessibility crew, remember that a wide range of roles and responsibilities impact - and are impacted by - the educational materials and technologies used in schools.
 Assemble a crew that represents a cross-section of relevant personnel, as well as family and student voices.
 This will ensure that broad perspectives are considered.
-Furthermore, during different phases of using the AEM Pilot you’ll need to collect information and data from a variety of professionals both inside and outside of your district.
+Furthermore, during different phases of using the AEM Pilot you’ll need to collect information and data from a variety of professionals from across your state.
 Having a crew with diverse networks will make identifying and reaching those individuals more efficient.

 Find the Right People